Lota, Queensland: Education

 Lota State School is a government primary (Prep-6) school for boys and girls at 26 Richard Street (27.4692°S 153.1862°E).
 In 2018, the school had an enrolment of 200 students with 16 teachers (12 full-time equivalent) and 13 non-teaching staff (7 full-time equivalent).
 It includes a special education program.

 There are no secondary schools in Lota.
 The nearest government secondary school is Wynnum State High School in Wynnum to the north.

 Amenities

-Lota is home to several key amenities, including Bayside PCYC, Bayside United Soccer Club, Lota State School and Melaleuca Environmental Park.
-The Lota Foreshore Park (formerly the Lota Camping Reserve) is a large bay-front park that stretches along the eastern edge of the suburb, with playgrounds, barbecuing facilities, boat ramps and a sculpture park.
-A boardwalk crosses Lota Creek from Whites Road to Chelsea Road in Ransome.